Turkey condemns terrorist attack in Austrian capital Vienna

 "As a country that has been fighting against all sorts of terrorism for decades, Turkey stands in solidarity with the Austrian people."

-Turkish presidential spokesman Ibrahim Kalın also condemned the attack and expressed solidarity with Austria.
+Turkish Presidential Spokesperson Ibrahim Kalın also condemned the attack and expressed solidarity with Austria.

 Presidential Communications Director Fahrettin Altun also denounced the attack.